 Algeria guarantees free access to mandatory education for children up to the age of 16.
-But despite a number of recent reform initiatives, the Ministry of National Education (MoNE) recognises that a range of structural issues still need to be addressed, including:
+But despite a number of recent reform initiatives, the Ministry of National Education (MoNE) recognises that a range of structural issues still needs to be addressed, including:

-- high school drop out rates
+- high school dropout rates

-- a perception by universities and employers that school leavers do not have appropriate 21st Century skills weaknesses in the teacher training system and in the capacity of school inspectors to deliver modern child-centred training approaches to new teachers
+- a perception by universities and employers that school leavers do not have appropriate 21st Century skills weaknesses in the teacher training system and in the capacity of school inspectors to deliver modern child-centered training approaches to new teachers

-- a general lack of instructional leadership from school leaders
+- a general lack of instructional leadership from school leaders.

 We have partnered with the Central Inspection Team of the MoNE to co-create a range of child-centred pedagogical classroom materials, training manuals and professional competencies frameworks.
 The project’s methodology involves our contracted experts building the capability of Algerian inspectors and school leaders and then drawing on their expertise to co-create educational products and frameworks which are eventually cascaded across the country.
-Examples of co-created products include a Teacher Competencies Framework and accompanying training modules for pedagogy inspectors, school leadership for pedagogy and school improvement training modules, training modules in child-centred approaches to English Language Teaching and the creation of an Inspector Competencies Framework to support their professional development.
+Examples of co-created products included a Teacher Competencies Framework and accompanying training modules for pedagogy inspectors, school leadership for pedagogy and school improvement training modules, training modules in child-centered approaches to English Language Teaching, and the creation of an Inspector Competencies Framework to support their professional development.

 - increased trust with the MoNE resulting in more ambitious planning and increased classroom access for the project